HangfireIO/Hangfire/docs/users-guide/storage-configuration/using-sql-server-with-msmq.rst

 Installation
 -------------

-MSMQ support for SQL Server job storage implementation, like other HangFire extensions, is a NuGet package.
+MSMQ support for SQL Server job storage implementation, like other Hangfire extensions, is a NuGet package.
 So, you can install it using NuGet Package Manager Console window:

 .. code-block:: powershell

-   PM> Install-Package HangFire.SqlServer.MSMQ
+   PM> Install-Package Hangfire.SqlServer.MSMQ

 Configuration
 --------------